This specialization is offered in partnership with *Passive House Canada.

 The Passive House Design Specialization, offered in partnership with Passive House Canada, consists of three micro-credentials designed to provide participants with the ability to apply Passive House principles to the creation of highly efficient buildings.
 This specialization will be of interest to industry professionals and individuals involved in the design of highly efficient buildings, Passive House buildings or EnerPHit (retrofit) projects, including: architects, engineers, design professionals, site supervisors, general contractors, building inspectors, building trades, city planners, homeowners, investors and suppliers of high performance building materials that may be used in Passive House construction.

-This specialization consists of the following micro-credentials:
+This specialization consists of the following micro-credential:

-Your first course will cover the technical, economic, and policy elements of Passive House, and teach you how to apply Passive House principles in the context of building physics, windows and mechanical systems.
+Your first module will cover the technical, economic, and policy elements of Passive House, and teach you how to apply Passive House principles in the context of building physics, windows and mechanical systems.
 Principles will reinforced through the use of domestic and international case studies.
 Next, you will learn how to use the Passive House Planning Package (PHPP) energy modeling software and will model a sample Canadian project.
 You will be able to assess energy demand throughout the year and how to optimize the design for energy efficiency.
 Lastly, you will prepare to take the internationally recognized Passive House Designer/Consultant examination, by reviewing the previous course topics and completing design exercises and sample test questions.

 Certified Passive House Designer/Consultant: